Bodies from Thai mass grave show no initial signs of violent death: police

 "It is likely that they died from disease and malnutrition."

-The discovery of the camp was a sharp reminder of the extent of human trafficking in Thailand and comes as the Southeast Asian country makes efforts to improve its record in fighting the trade.
+The discovery of a camp hidden deep in the jungle in southern Thailand, a regional human trafficking hub, was a sharp reminder of the extent of human trafficking in the Southeast Asian country and comes as Thailand scrambles to improve its record in fighting the illegal trade.

-Illegal migrants, many Rohingya Muslims from western Myanmar and Bangladesh, brave often perilous journeys by sea to escape religious and ethnic persecution and to seek jobs in Malaysia and Thailand.
+Illegal migrants, many of them Rohingya Muslims from western Myanmar and Bangladesh, brave often perilous journeys by sea to escape religious and ethnic persecution and to seek jobs in Malaysia and Thailand.

-Prime Minister Prayuth Chan-ocha called for the "severest punishment" for those found to be involved in the illegal trade.

-"Anyone involved in human trafficking will receive the severest punishment no matter what their position," said Colonel Sansern Kaewkamnerd, deputy government spokesman.

-Three survivors including two teenagers were found near the camp.
+Three survivors were found near the camp, including two aged 14 and 17.
 Police do not expect to find further bodies at the site, Triwit said.

 "A witness said 30-40 people were brought to the camp at a time.
 The camp could have held up to 200 people," Triwit said.

-The government said on Saturday it was determined to rid the country of human trafficking.
-The prime minister has acknowledged the complicity of some Thai authorities in smuggling people.
+The Thai government said on Saturday it was determined to rid the country of human trafficking.
+Prime Minister Prayuth Chan-ocha has acknowledged the complicity of some Thai authorities in smuggling people.

 Last year, Thailand was downgraded to the U.S. State Department's lowest category - or Tier 3 - in its annual Trafficking in Persons Report, which assesses how governments around the world have performed in fighting human trafficking.